 Following are the types of Derivatives

-Future-It is a standardize contract between counter parties where they are agree to buy or sell underlying asset in near future (specific date) at today’s pre agreed price (specific Price).
-Futures are traded in stock exchange and are subject to a daily settlement procedure.
-In future contracts counter party default risk is low and delivery of underlying is in cash only.
+Future-It is a standardized contract between counterparties where they agree to buy or sell the underlying asset in the near future (specific date) at today’s pre-agreed price (specific Price).
+Futures are traded in the stock exchange and are subject to a daily settlement procedure.
+In future contracts counterparty default risk is low and delivery of underlying is in cash only.

 - Calls option